 Topeka is a blue-collar town, with 48.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Topeka is a town of production and manufacturing workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Topeka who work in management occupations (11.68%), sales jobs (9.90%), and office and administrative support (4.57%).

 Also of interest is that Topeka has more people living here who work in computers and math than 95% of the places in the US.

 Overall, Topeka’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small town, Topeka does not have a public transit system used by locals to get to and from work.
+Topeka is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Topeka, just 8.58% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.

 The per capita income in Topeka in 2018 was $25,280, which is middle income relative to Indiana and the nation.
 This equates to an annual income of $101,120 for a family of four.
 However, Topeka contains both very wealthy and poor people as well.